jllaines/codefather/README.md

 To enforce reviews from codeowners (goodfellas, caporegimes and crews), consider enabling branch protection in your repository settings.
 To do it:

 - Go to `settings`
-- Click on `Branches`on the left sidebar
+- Click on `Branches` on the left sidebar
 - Select `Add classic branch protection rule`
 - Check
   - `Require a pull request before merging`
   - `Require approvals`
+  - `Require review from Code Owners`
+  - `Require status checks to pass before merging`
 - You're now under the protection of the Codefather.

 <hr/>